Richa-yadav/magical-arena/readme.md

+Here's the updated `README.md` file for your project:

+---

 # Magical Arena

 This is a simple simulation of a magical arena where two players fight each other.
 Each player has health, strength, and attack attributes.
 Players attack each other in turns until one of them dies.